antonio-costa/Leaguedata/README.md

 	getStaticData($request, $data); // makes an static data api request. $data must be an associative array getShards($region); // get region information.
 Will retrieve all in no parameter is specified setRegion($region); // sets the region to make the requests
+# Configuration
+Change this values to suit your needs
+	private $region = "euw";
+	private $key = "";
+	private $autoRetry = true; // if rate limit exceeded, should this the script auto retry after "Retry After" (from response header) seconds private $memcacheEnabled = false; // rate limiter with memcache to avoid getting your key blacklisted.
+Recommended! private $callsTenSeconds = 10; // max calls per ten seconds (if memcache enabled) private $callsTenMinutes = 500; // max calls per ten minutes (if memcache enabled) private $timeout = 2; // time to sleep if memcached reached its limit private $debugMode = false;
 # Requests available
 	private $requests = array(
 		"summoner" => "v1.4/summoner/{summonerIds}",